dkleva/bareos/docs/manuals/en/new_main_reference/source/spooling.rst

 Bareos also supports writing a backup to disk then later migrating or moving it to a tape (or any other medium).
-For details on this, please see the .. _MigrationChapter:  chapter of this manual for more details.
+For details on this, please see the :ref:`MigrationChapter` chapter of this manual for more details.

 The remainder of this chapter explains the various directives that you